segunsaromi/ONLINE-APPLICATION-SYSTEM-FOR-ANY-INSTITUTION/README.md

 I used root and no password.
 So for the purpose of this application testing you can create a database with root and no password.

-The first folder to reference from the home page is onlineapp/
+Please ignore the login folder listed here. inside the onlineapp folder is where every code is placed and useful folder is (onlineapp and login folder).
+The first folder to reference from the home page is the onlineapp folder here.

 This application is simple to use.
 A prospective students would apply.
 Aftter application they are required to take note of their application number and phoe number used.